visgl/react-google-maps/docs/api-reference/components/map-control.md

 The position is specified as one of the values of the `ControlPosition` enum, which is an exact copy of the [`google.maps.ControlPosition`][gmp-ctrl-pos] type.

+### Optional

+#### `className`: string

+A CSS class name applied to the container element that wraps the control content on the map.
+This is useful for styling or targeting the control from outside, since the children are rendered into a container that is managed by the Maps JavaScript API rather than directly into the React tree.

 [gmp-custom-ctrl]: https://developers.google.com/maps/documentation/javascript/controls#CustomControls
 [gmp-ctrl-pos]: https://developers.google.com/maps/documentation/javascript/controls#ControlPositioning